namespace-integration-demos/js-sdk-demo/README.md

    - got nsct_<REDACTED>

 Saved tenant token to token.json
-Run `npm run compute-demo` to use it.
+Run `npm run kubernetes-demo` to use it.
 ```

 ## Compute API Demo